fabio-t/alone-rl/README.md

 ## Simple Ecology

-Creatures don't "pop" or "spawn", they don't just appear when needed but they keeps going even when the player is not looking.
+Creatures don't "pop" or "spawn", they don't just appear when needed but they keep going even when the player is not looking.

 This is the main difference between Alone and most roguelikes/roguelites.
 It makes it a simulation game, to an extent.